evanx/chronica/lib/ComponentFactory.md

 ### ComponentFactory

-We instantiate components via a factory, which decorates their config using defaults from YAML files.
+We instantiate components via `ComponentFactory.`

 Components have the following lifecycle methods:
 - `start`